rosano/emojilog/os-app/open-guide/text.en.md

 Emoji Log helps you measure your progress by making it simple to track when meaningful steps are taken.

+It is inspired by a philosophy of taking the smallest step possible, also known as [Kaizen](https://rosano.hmm.garden/01em4bgta0g35sd74nt8p6wkkb).

 # Sundials

 Time is visually represented in a circle with divisions based on the duration: